vrrdnt/vrrdnt.github.io/content/posts/top-10-games.md

  > He is | he is not | he is walking in the Garden.
 He is talking | silent | singing.

 A controversial pick for sure, but Destiny is near and dear to my heart.
-I picked it up and middle school and was hooked up to the last story expansion, The Final Shape.
+I picked it up in middle school and was hooked up to the last story expansion, The Final Shape.
 Destiny has the most incredible lore I've ever read -- I had my mom send me [snippets](https://www.ishtar-collective.net/categories/book-aspect) while I was in basic training.

 ### 7: Portal (1 & 2)
 ![Portal](https://static.wixstatic.com/media/702def_1dad6c4b1f6c47d0b86f9226e734fbfa~mv2.gif)